davisli1/vancouvercondo/README.md

 This is my project for looking at Real Estate Data in Vancouver

 My step process will be
-1. Parse Data from Website for Condo prices 2017-Present
+1. Parse Data from Website
+    Notes: Data collected for current postings
+           Removed Lots and Multifamilies because there seems to be quite a bit of missing data.
+In the future will go back to revise
 2. Clean data
 3. Basic analysis of data
 4. Visualization of data (correlation heatmaps)